Hello Are you worried about your Pet? We’re here to help…

 Emergency and critical care vets at Vets Now say all forms of the hazard are highly dangerous if swallowed or chewed — and can even kill.

 However, they have highlighted the increasing use of button batteries in toys, remote controls and other gadgets as a particular concern.

 The warning comes in the wake of a study which revealed 6% of dogs who swallowed batteries needed emergency surgery while almost one in 100 died.

-Laura Playforth, Vets Now’s head of veterinary standards, said: “Pet owners should be aware that all batteries pose a risk to pets.
+Laura Playforth, Vets Now’s professional standards director, said: “Pet owners should be aware that all batteries pose a risk to pets.